ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 >
 > > ## Solution
 > >
-> > Local thermostats work well for small groups of atoms
+> > The Berendsen thermostat is very useful for heating simulation systems
 > >
 > {: .solution}
 {: .challenge}